Agreement is first collaborative purchase of solar energy in New England higher education

 Climate Action Plan: Hampshire is part of the American College and University Presidents' Climate Commitment, which requires us to develop a comprehensive plan for reducing emissions.
 Last fall, President Lash asked the campus environmental committee to work with Hampshire Alumnus David Adamian 84F and his firm Greener U to develop a plan.
 They have developed a clear and concrete set of proposed actions to make the campus climate neutral by 2022 and involve students extensively in the process to use the greening of our buildings and operations as a learning opportunity.

-The Hitchcock Center for the Environment is moving to a new environmental education center located between the Red Barn and the Farm Center.
-The building will incorporate state-of-the-art ecological design principles.
+The Hitchcock Center for the Environment has moved to a new environmental education center located between the Red Barn and the Farm Center.
+The building incorporates state-of-the-art ecological design principles.

 Solar Canopy: A 36 kW array atop Hampshire's Chuck and Polly Longsworth Arts Center has been helping to reduce Hampshire's carbon footprint since 2010.